OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Go to Library, Variable Sets, click ADD NEW VARIABLE SET]

-We can give the Library set a name and a description.
+We can give the Variable Set a name and a description.

 [Name: Logging.
 Description: Default config for logging.]